Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 ## DefaultAzureCredential: New credentials

 So far there are 4 credentials types `DefaultAzureCredential` supports.
 It attempts to use `EnvironmentCredential`, `ManagedIdentityCredential`, `SharedTokenCacheCredential`, and `AzureCliCredential`, in that order.
-The .NET library also supports `InteractiveBrowserCredential`.
+The .NET and Python libraries also support `InteractiveBrowserCredential`.
 In the Azure Identity May release, we are adding more credentials that can work seamlessly in your favorite IDEs.
 Most of these credentials are stored in encrypted locations, eliminating the need to set up credentials in a file or environment variables, thus lowering your risk of exposing your personal identification information on your workstation.

 We are adding `VisualStudioCodeCredential` to .NET, Java, Python and JavaScript libraries.
 For .NET we are also adding a `VisualStudioCredential`.
 For Java we are also adding an `IntelliJCredential`.
 The new list of credentials `DefaultAzureCredential` supports and attempts to authenticate with are listed below, in order:

 1. `EnvironmentCredential`
 1. `ManagedIdentityCredential`
-1. `SharedTokenCacheCredential`
+1. `SharedTokenCacheCredential` (Windows only, with MacOS & Linux supporting comming soon)
 1. `VisualStudioCredential` (.NET only)
 1. `IntelliJCredential` (Java only)
 1. `VisualStudioCodeCredential`
 1. `AzureCliCredential`
-1. `InteractiveBrowserCredential` (.NET only)
+1. `InteractiveBrowserCredential` (.NET & Python only, disabled by default)

 I'll now walk you through the steps to configure and set up these credentials.